 When people think of how much it will cost to buy a home, they tend to think of the purchase price.
-And no wonder: With median home prices in the U.S. at well over $200,000 (in 2015), the list price is a number that would grab anyone’s attention.
+And no wonder: With median home prices in the U.S. hovering around $200,000 (in 2016), the list price is a number that would grab anyone’s attention.

-But buying a home is not like buying a book, where you lay down the money, then enjoy watching it sit on a shelf for years to come.
+But buying a home is not like buying a DVD, where you lay down the money, then enjoy watching it sit on a shelf for years to come.

-For one thing, you’ll probably take out a loan to buy your house, which means your immediate upfront cost will be the down payment (traditionally 20%, or $40,000 on a $200,000 purchase) plus closing costs and fees.
-For another thing, a home is almost like a living thing – it changes over the years, and your needs from it change as well.
+For one thing, you will probably take out a loan to buy your house.
+That means your immediate upfront cost will be the down payment (traditionally 20%, or $40,000 on a $200,000 purchase) plus closing costs and fees.
+For another thing, a home is almost like a living thing; it changes over the years, and your needs from it change as well.

 So let’s consider how much your ongoing, month-to-month, year-to-year, and one-time homeownership expenses are likely to be.

 If you take out a fixed rate mortgage, you’ll know ahead of time the exact amount of your monthly mortgage payment.
 The amount includes a portion of the principal, along with interest on the amount owed.
 Although the amount owed goes down over time, the lender “amortizes” the payment to make your monthly obligations come out to the same figure.

 You might be shocked to notice how much interest you will owe over the life of the loan.
 In fact, homeowners who find themselves with a little extra cash once in a while take the wise step of paying extra on their mortgage, to bring down the interest owed and pay off the loan more quickly.

 If you choose an adjustable rate mortgage, your payments might start out lower than they would have with a fixed rate mortgage.
 But they will likely eventually rise in tandem with interest rates.
 Make sure you quiz your mortgage broker on how high, in dollars rather than percentages, the payments could potentially go.

 See the Getting a Mortgage section of Nolo’s website for more information.